JoseALermaIII/bitburner-scripts-js/src/docs/en/getting_started/vscodium_setup.md

     },
 ```

-Similar to Atom.io, VSCodium has built-in git versioning extensions, so including the above also helps it find the git executable.
+VSCodium has built-in git versioning extensions, so including the above also helps it find the git executable.